What does HRT do?

 What are the benefits of HRT?

-HRT is effective at easing many symptoms of the menopause, including hot flushes, night sweats and mood swings.
-This can really improve your quality of life.
+HRT is effective at easing many symptoms of the menopause, including hot flushes, night sweats, and mood swings.
+This can really improve your sleep and your quality of life, especially if your symptoms are severe.

 Is HRT safe?